Skip to main content

 What is Real-Time Data?

 Real-time data is like getting information that is delivered immediately, with barely any wait.
 It is the data that is available and accessible the moment it is acquired, without any delay.
-You can imagine it as a live news feed, constantly updating with the latest information.
+You can imagine it as a live news feed, constantly updated with the latest information.

 It gives various advantages by enabling fast, informed decision-making based on the latest information.